 Still I think it has a few problems compared to Into the Dalek.
 To start with I think at 7 episodes its a bit too long.
 Unlike Troughton’s other Dalek story The Power of the Daleks which I find to be pretty much perfect, Evil I think begins to drag in the middle when Jamie is having to go through all of the Daleks traps.

-Into the Dalek however I think has a perfect structure, for me it doesn’t really drag at any point.
+Into the Dalek however I think has a perfect structure.
+It doesn’t really drag at any point.

 Also I do love the twist they put on the good guy Dalek in Into the Dalek.
 With other benevolent Daek stories we have simply have Daleks that become infected with humanity and get feelings.
 Its a bit of a cliche to have a monster become human and thus automatically nicer as a result.
 With this adventure however we have a Dalek that doesn’t actually become benevolent, just simply learns to hate other members of its kind.